DISCOVER-Robotics/sdk/examples/cpp/airbot_aloha/README.md

 3. **First**, connect the teaching arm via Type-C data cable (corresponding to CAN0), **then** connect the execution arm, too (corresponding to CAN1).
 For dual-arm operations, follow the above sequence for the left-side robotic arm first, then the right-side arm.
 4. Long-press the power button on each robotic arm to turn them on.
 5. Ensure that the robotic arms are at the zero pose; otherwise, perform a [zero calibration](https://discover-robotics.github.io/docs/manual/#_11).

+> Note: Other devices connected to your computer may occupy the CAN interfaces, you may need to change the dufault can interfaces manually.
+Please refer to [Explanation of Parameters](#explanation-of-parameters).

 ### Connecting Cameras
 Data collection typically requires multiple cameras, and the connection order can be as follows: